 These symptoms appear during treatment and disappear shortly afterwards on their own.
 We can provide treatment for nausea during the infusion.
 We will monitor for these symptoms throughout the treatment.

-If you have side effects more than 24 hours after your treatment, or if the side effects are getting worse:
+If you experience side effects 24 hours after your treatment, or if the side effects worsen:

-Ketamine treatment is safe to receive when taking most antidepressants.
+Ketamine treatment is safe to receive concurrently with most antidepressant use.
 Some studies suggest that ketamine treatment may not work as well if you are also taking benzodiazepines and NMDA receptor antagonists.
 Your psychiatrist will review your medications to decide if ketamine treatment is right for you.

-Yes, you need a referral from your regular doctor.
-Our program does not provide long-term follow-up after completion of the IV ketamine treatments.
+Yes, you need a referral from your regular doctor or psychiatrist.
+Our program does not provide long-term follow-up after the completion of IV ketamine treatments.
 You will need to follow-up with your doctor for ongoing care.

 Talk to your doctor if you want more information about ketamine IV treatments.